AdobeDocs/experience-manager-cloud-service.en/help/forms/view-understand-aem-forms-analytics-reports.md

 It helps you gain valuable insights into visitor activity on your forms:

-1. **Visits & submissions**: It describes the frequency of visits to your forms in a date range and the corresponding number of form submissions, for more info on this click [Visits](https://experienceleague.adobe.com/docs/analytics/components/metrics/visits.html).
+* **Visits & submissions**: It describes the frequency of visits to your forms in a date range and the corresponding number of form submissions, for more info on this click [Visits](https://experienceleague.adobe.com/docs/analytics/components/metrics/visits.html).
-1. **Unique visitors & their total visits**: It distinguishes between the new and returning users.
+* **Unique visitors & their total visits**: It distinguishes between the new and returning users.
 For example, a visitor can come to your site every day for a month, but they still count as a single unique visitor.
 Visit [Unique visitors](https://experienceleague.adobe.com/docs/analytics/components/metrics/unique-visitors.html) for a detailed information.

     ![Forms Visitors](assets/forms-visitors.png)

 ### **Device type** {#device-type}

 Device type helps you to identify the type of device used to access your forms.
 It categorizes the device type as Mobile Device Type.
 For example, In this case, it is Mobile Device Type: Other, and Mobile Device Type: Mobile Phone.
-The various types of mobile devices include "Mobile phone", "Tablet", "Media player", and "Gaming console" and more.
+The various types of mobile devices include Mobile phone, Tablet, Media player, Gaming console and more.

 ![Device Type](assets/device-type.png)